John Reynolds (Royal Navy officer): Governor of Georgia

 Reynolds's style of command quickly angered the council.
-He refused to share his official instructions, which outlined the new royal government in Georgia, and communicated tidbits of that document only when he deemed necessary.
-Reynolds failed to realize that council members sought to understand their role in the new royal government and to ensure that the governor did not overstep his constitutional powers.
+He refused to share his official instructions, which outlined the new royal government in Georgia, and communicated titbits of that document only when he deemed necessary.
+Reynolds failed to realise that council members sought to understand their role in the new royal government and to ensure that the governor did not overstep his constitutional powers.
 In the absence of such information, council members took their authority to advise and give consent to the governor literally.
 They questioned and debated his every move.

 The council targeted the bulk of its displeasure against Little, a former naval surgeon and shipmate of Reynolds who served as the governor's secretary.
 The governor bestowed six additional offices upon Little, including clerk of the Commons House of Assembly and commissioner of Indian affairs.
 By September 1755 the council complained that Little interfered in governmental affairs, showed disrespect to the council, and exhibited dishonesty in office.
 Reynolds insisted that he possessed the power to interpret the rights and duties of provincial officials.
 To demonstrate his authority, he removed councilman Clement Martin from office and eliminated only two of Little's titles.
 Throughout his term in office Reynolds continued to quarrel with notable councilors, including James Habersham and Noble W. Jones.

 While Reynolds did guide the house to enact several bills that helped to administer the colony, by early 1756 members of the House of Assembly joined the growing dissatisfaction with the governor.
 Reynolds dissolved the legislature in February 1756, when it appeared that members might challenge his authority.
 To counter opposition, Reynolds relied heavily upon Little to use his office as clerk of the house, and then as its elected Speaker, to create a pro-Reynolds faction during the fall of 1756.
 Little's efforts ironically included men who had supported Edmund Gray the year before.
 As opposition grew against his administration, Reynolds took steps to control Georgia's General Court as well.

 By that time a letter from Jonathan Bryan, one of the province's largest landholders, and a scathing memorial concerning Reynolds and Little—hand-carried by the provost marshal, Alexander Kellet—had made their way to the Board of Trade.
 That body voted to recall Reynolds and ordered the governor back to England to give testimony about his actions.
 The board sent a lieutenant governor, Henry Ellis, as a replacement.
 Reynolds relinquished the government to Ellis on 16 February 1757, and delayed his return to England for several weeks to collect information for his defense.
 Once Reynolds left Georgia, he endured a brief capture by the French.
 When the board finally heard Reynolds's case in the spring of 1758, he received no punishment, except orders to resign as governor.